LClayville/LClayville/README.md

 # **LUKE CLAYVILLE** - Intern at ZING
-*As this is a public profile, some data has been omitted.
+*As this is a public profile, some personal data has been omitted.
 I will gladly divulge more data to any prospective employers if requested.*

 *This is my first Markdown resumé so I am **very** open to constructive critisism and pull requests!*
 ## Education